victorronda/martian-robots/README.md

 ## Review

 This has been a difficult challenge as is not easy to know how to distribute functionality and modularity of the functions for me who has just began as web developer.
-First I started with a schedule of the problem to understand it.
+First I started with a diagram of the problem to understand it.
 Then I try to get clear which functions and folders should be developed.
 Finally I make a lot of testing and research to get the challenge done.

 ## Technologies